Joystream/bounties/README.md

 ## Less Defined Bounties

-In some cases, an [Active Bounty](#active-bounties) may not be as well defined and contained.
+In some cases, an [Active Bounty](#active-bounties) may not be as well-defined and contained.
 In addition to the "known unknowns" there may be "unknown knowns", and even the dreaded "unknown unknowns".

 These kinds of bounties may fall under more than one category, and require several more steps.